Erumite/Eremite_VRC/Assets/Eremite/AvatarPrefabs/FlyingRig/README.md

 ![](https://i.imgur.com/7M90HU5.png)

 ### Setup
+1. Drag the `DesktopFlyingPrefab` prefab into the scene.
-1. Drag the `lolfly` prefab into the avatar game object (alongside armature/body)
+2. Drag the `lolfly` game object into the avatar game object (alongside armature/body)
-2. Drag the `fly_target` prefab into the armature as a child of the head.
+3. Drag the `fly_target` game object into the armature as a child of the head.
-3. Select `lolfly/pitterpat` and set `fly_target` as Configurable Joint's `Connected Body`
 4. Add or edit the `takeoff` animation to your overrides.
+*NOTE: The `lolfly/pitterpat` object should have its configurable joint's connected body set to `fly_target`.
+It should stay linked since they're both in the prefab, but may need confirming if the plane isn't moving.*

 Optional:
 5. Disable the mesh renderer for `lolfly/pitterpat` and add your own effects.
 It's just there to demo how it works.